-Notes to the consolidated interim financial statements for the period ended 30 June 2024 (Continued) (In the notes all amounts are shown in EGP Thousands unless otherwise stated)
+Notes to the consolidated interim financial statements for the period ended 30 September 2024 (Continued)

-39-2 Risk management framework in aiBank: Credit risk
+39-2 Risk management framework in Bank NXT:

+Credit risk

 The Bank is exposed to credit risk which is the risk resulting from a party's failure to meet its contractual obligations towards the Bank.
 The credit risk is considered to be the most significant risk for the bank, therefore requiring careful management.
 Credit risk is mainly represented in lending activities that give rise to loans, facilities and investment activities that result in the Bank's assets including debt instruments.
 Credit risk exists also in financial instruments outside the financial position such as loan commitments.
 The financial risk management and control are centralized in a financial risk management team in the bank's risk management department which reports to the board of directors and head of each business unit regularly.